jamileedante-crypto/my-first-project-/README.md

-# my-first-project-hi I'm focusing on my goal for my dream and I wanted military
+# my-first-project-hi I'm focusing on my goal for my dream and I wanted to be military when I finally graduated